But blog reader David C. recently showed me yet another way for iPhone users, which even works with Siri and the Apple Watch.

 The remote control of Pi3D works with MQTT commands, which is all explained here.

-To help you program the right Shortcut buttons, please find below four commands examples.
+To help you program the right Shortcut buttons, please find below four command examples.
 All the Pi3D remote control options are summarized here.

 To go to the previous image:

 mosquitto_pub -h localhost -t homeassistant/switch/picframe_back/set -m ON

 To change the time how long an image is being shown (example for 60 seconds):